 Watch out for rare bee species

-This year we have added the Small scissor bee Chelostoma campanularum to the app.
+This year we added the Small scissor bee Chelostoma campanularum to the app.
 This species collects pollen from garden campanulas, but recorded sightings are lacking.
-You know what to do.
-Download that phone app now.

-We also have 2 rarer species on the app:
+We also included 2 rarer species on the app: